Login

 The current ERSLoginMessage message has to be passed as msg so we know when we successfully handled the current error.

-The Player username and password we want to use also have to be passed in.
+The profile username and password we want to use also have to be passed in.
 This can be empty value if we are using the Jagex Launcher, e.g.: '', ''.

 On certain ERSLoginMessages that cannot be handled this will raise an exception to shutdown your script.
-For example, if the Player you are trying to use has been banned.
+For example, if the profile you are trying to use has been banned.

 Login.DoLogin

-Attempts to login into player.
+Attempts to login into profile.
 If we login, the Lobby screen is handled for you.
 Returns true if we succeed.

 Example: